Constantine the Great: In the West

-Early rule
+Reign

 Constantine's share of the empire consisted of Britain, Gaul, and Spain, and he commanded one of the largest Roman armies which was stationed along the important Rhine frontier.
 He remained in Britain after his promotion to emperor, driving back the tribes of the Picts and securing his control in the northwestern dioceses.
 He completed the reconstruction of military bases begun under his father's rule, and he ordered the repair of the region's roadways.
 He then left for Augusta Treverorum (Trier) in Gaul, the Tetrarchic capital of the northwestern Roman Empire.
 The Franks learned of Constantine's acclamation and invaded Gaul across the lower Rhine over the winter of 306–307.
-He drove them back beyond the Rhine and captured kings Ascaric and Merogais; the kings and their soldiers were fed to the beasts of Trier's amphitheatre in the adventus (arrival) celebrations which followed.
+He drove them back beyond the Rhine and captured kings Ascaric and Merogais; the kings and their soldiers were fed to the beasts of Trier Amphitheater in the adventus (arrival) celebrations which followed.

 Constantine began a major expansion of Trier.
 He strengthened the circuit wall around the city with military towers and fortified gates, and he began building a palace complex in the northeastern part of the city.
 To the south of his palace, he ordered the construction of a large formal audience hall and a massive imperial bathhouse.
 He sponsored many building projects throughout Gaul during his tenure as emperor of the West, especially in Augustodunum (Autun) and Arelate (Arles).
 According to Lactantius, Constantine followed a tolerant policy towards Christianity, although he was not yet a Christian.
 He probably judged it a more sensible policy than open persecution and a way to distinguish himself from the "great persecutor" Galerius.
-He decreed a formal end to persecution and returned to Christians all that they had lost during them.
+He decreed a formal end to persecution and returned to Christians all that they had lost under the first of the persecuting edicts.

 Constantine was largely untried and had a hint of illegitimacy about him; he relied on his father's reputation in his early propaganda, which gave as much coverage to his father's deeds as to his.
 His military skill and building projects, however, soon gave the panegyrist the opportunity to comment favourably on the similarities between father and son, and Eusebius remarked that Constantine was a "renewal, as it were, in his own person, of his father's life and reign".
 Constantinian coinage, sculpture, and oratory also show a tendency for disdain towards the "barbarians" beyond the frontiers.
 He minted a coin issue after his victory over the Alemanni which depicts weeping and begging Alemannic tribesmen, "the Alemanni conquered" beneath the phrase "Romans' rejoicing".
 There was little sympathy for these enemies; as his panegyrist declared, "It is a stupid clemency that spares the conquered foe."